marcglasberg/asyncredux.com/flutter/advanced-actions/wrapping-the-reducer.md

 }
 ```

+&nbsp;

 <hr></hr>

 This concludes the explanation of advanced action features.
 You now know how to use `before()` and `after()` methods,
 wrap the reducer, abort the action dispatch, handle action errors,
-check actions status, and subclass actions.
+check actions status, and add selectors to your base action.

 The next section will explain how to uncouple accessing the store state,
-by using the connector pattern.
+by using the connector (smart/dumb widget) pattern.